 When you’re kayaking near Orlando, this destination is worth including on your list simply because it offers you the chance to see gators in a comfortable atmosphere.

-Here, the gators tend to run small and are pretty used to seeing humans traveling through their territory.
+Here, the gators run small and are used to seeing humans traveling through their territory.

 The seven-mile run is also just long enough to help you develop your stamina without causing you to wear out too soon.

-Keep in mind that only reusable water bottles are allowed on your kayak, which is easy to comply with since keeping trash out of the water is what helps preserve its pristine beauty.
+Remember that only reusable water bottles are allowed on your kayak, which is easy to comply with since keeping trash out of the water helps preserve its pristine beauty.

 After paddling your heart out around the lake, you’ll also enjoy being able to pop out of the water and head to a local bar or restaurant within minutes.